The best Amazon price trackers – 5 solutions for your business

 Amazon Price Tracker #3: Honey

 The extension is free and can be added to your browser with just a few clicks.
 You will then be able to see Honey’s product suggestions whenever you browse on Amazon.
 With another click, you can also access the price history of an item.
-This helps you analyze your competitors’ patterns and adjust your own strategy accordingly.
+This helps you analyze patterns of your competitors and adjust your own strategy accordingly.

 As an Amazon price tracking tool, Honey can be used by sellers, but it is definitely more geared towards consumers.
 It also does not have the same reach that other solutions offer, as it is only applicable on Amazon.com.